bbauska/W3Cx-3of5/README.md

 </details>

 Click "start recording", then press the play button on the video element on the right of the app.
-You can also click the "download" button to download a .webm file, playable offline with a media player such as <a href="https://www.videolan.org/">VLC</a> or online in a Web page with the <video> element.
+You can also click the "download" button to download a .webm file, playable offline with a media player such as <a href="https://www.videolan.org/">VLC</a> or online in a Web page with the &lt;video&gt; element.

 <h4>Five steps are needed to use the mediaRecorder object</h4>